bitmapdata/MSCellAccessory/README.md

     CHECKMARK: identical to UITableViewCellAccessoryCheckmark                      / default colors (50, 79, 133)

-    TOGGLE_INDICATOR: UIControl has a selected property.
+    TOGGLE_INDICATOR: MSCellAccessory has a "selected" property(inherited UIControl).
                       If the selected property is set to true, shape is V-shaped, set to false vice versa V-shaped.
-    - Access as follows:
-        MSCellAccessory *acc = (MSCellAccessory *)cell.accessoryView;
-        acc.selected = true;

 <p align="center" >